Dutch Oven Baked Risotto

 Instructions

-- In a large pot, heat the vegetable broth over low heat.
+- In a large pot, warm the vegetable broth and water over low heat.
+Keep it warm while you start the rice.

-- In a large Dutch oven, heat the butter over low-medium heat.
+- In the Dutch oven, melt the butter over low-medium heat.

-- Add the onion and stir until evenly coated with butter.
-Continue to cook over medium heat for 6 minutes, until the onion is translucent.
+- Add the onion and stir to coat it in the butter.
+Cook over medium heat for 6 minutes, until the onion is translucent.

-- Add the rice, and continue to cook for 2 minutes.
+- Add the rice and cook for 2 minutes.

 - Add the garlic and cook for 30 seconds.

-- Add the Holland House White Cooking Wine and continue to cook for 2-3 minutes until the wine is absorbed.
+- Pour in the white cooking wine and cook for 2-3 minutes, until the wine is absorbed.

-- Add the asparagus to the pot of boiling water and cook for 2 minutes until the asparagus is bright green.
+- Add the asparagus to the boiling water and cook for 2 minutes, until bright green.

-- When you remove the Dutch oven, the risotto will still have a bit of broth visible in the pot.
-It should not be dry.
-Add the parmesan cheese and stir for 2-3 minutes until the risotto becomes creamy.
+- Take the Dutch oven out.
+The risotto should still have a little broth visible and not look dry.
+Stir in the parmesan cheese for 2-3 minutes, until creamy.

-- Add the lemon juice, lemon zest, and asparagus and serve immediately.
+- Stir in the lemon juice, lemon zest, and asparagus.
+Serve immediately.

 How to Reheat Dutch Oven Risotto